Onyx-Protocol/Onyx/docs/protocol/specifications/ca.md

 2. Calculate the set of public keys for the ring signature from the set of input asset ID commitments:

         P[i] = AC’.H - AC[i].H
-        Q[i] = AC’.Ba - AC[i].Ba
+        Q[i] = AC’.C - AC[i].C

 3. Calculate the private key: `p = c’ - c mod L`.
 4. [Create a ring signature](#create-ring-signature) using `msghash`, [generators](#generators) `(G,J)`, `{(P[i], Q[i])}`, `j`, and `p`.
 5. Return the list of asset ID commitments `{AC[i]}` and the ring signature `e[0], s[0], ... s[n-1]`.

 Note: unlike the [value range proof](#value-range-proof), this ring signature is not used to store encrypted payload data because decrypting it would reveal the asset ID of one of the inputs to the recipient.

 #### Validate Asset Range Proof